elijah-03/BridgeIDS/docs/Interp-ML-IDS_Report.md

     *   **Features**:
         *   **Logarithmic Sliders**: To handle the wide dynamic range of network features (e.g., Flow Duration from 0 to 120M).
         *   **Real-time Feedback**: Asynchronous `fetch` API calls to the backend for instant prediction updates (<50ms).
-        *   **Counterfactuals**: A "Safety Prescription" module that suggests minimal changes to reclassify traffic as benign. (e.g., ports, timestamps, flow sizes) and see the immediate impact on the model's confidence.
-This enables the discovery of decision boundaries and "tipping points."
 3.  **Semantic Insight Generation**: A methodology for deriving human-readable rules from model behavior, transforming abstract feature weights into actionable intelligence (e.g., "High port numbers combined with large flow sizes indicate a DoS attack").
+4.  **Counterfactual Explanations**: A "Safety Prescription" module that suggests minimal changes to reclassify traffic as benign, enabling analysts to understand decision boundaries.

 ## 2. Related Work
 ### 2.1 Intrusion Detection Datasets